Learn from trusted,

 What is an Orofacial Myofunctional Disorder (OMD)?

 An orofacial myofunctional disorder occurs when an abnormal lip, jaw, or tongue position is present during rest, swallowing, or speech.
-Problems that result from OMDs may include pain in the face and neck, poor sleep due to breathing difficulties, or ongoing issues after dental surgery or orthodontic work.
+Problems that result from OMDs may include pain in the face and neck, poor sleep due to breathing difficulties, and/or ongoing issues after orthodontic work.

 CLICK ANY ICON BELOW FOR MORE INFORMATION